 Islamic Movement (Northern Branch)

-The Islamic Movement in Israel split into two branches in 1996 over its decision to stand candidates for the Knesset.
-The southern branch formed the Ra’am party (now part of the Joint List), while the northern branch continues to boycott elections.
-The northern branch – led by Raed Salah – is said to have links with Hamas and the Muslim Brotherhood.
+The Islamic Movement in Israel split into two branches in 1996 over the question of whether to stand candidates for election in the Israeli Knesset.
+The southern branch chose to engage in the Israeli political system and formed the Ra’am party.
+By contrast, the northern branch chose to boycott the political system and elections.
+Today the Northern Branch is led by Raed Salah.
+It is thought to have relations with the Muslim Brotherhood and Hamas.